Vanilla JS awesome SVG loader demo

 Here's the list of these files:

-This is just an example, you should implement your own component
+This is just an example, you should implement your own component that handles loading state, errors, etc.

-Put SVG into the DOM
+Put SVG directly into the DOM

 SVGs can be loaded as a Data URI and displayed by setting <img src="data:image/svg+xml;..."> or background-image: url("data:image/svg+xml;...") .